NanGyeThote/Bucket-List-Planner/README.md

 This project is open source and available under the MIT License.

-    ```bash
 Feel free to replace placeholders like `yourusername` with your actual GitHub username and adjust the structure if needed!
-    ```